Start planning your trip

 Photograph courtesy of Kumamoto Castle Office

-Kumamoto Castle, located in Kumamoto city, is a local symbol and acclaimed as one of the three best castles in Japan.
-It was built around 400 years ago, and the grand figure of the castle's black exterior is truly impressive.
+Kumamoto Castle, located in Kumamoto City, is a local symbol and is widely regarded as one of the three best castles in Japan.
+Built around 400 years ago, the impressive black exterior of the castle makes a striking visual statement.

-The sakura on the grounds bloom in spring, creating a wonderful contrast between the monotone castle and the pink flowers.
-The sakura trees are illuminated at night, so it is worth a visit at nighttime.
+In spring, the sakura trees on the castle grounds bloom, creating a beautiful contrast between the monochromatic castle and the delicate pink flowers.
+The sakura trees are illuminated at night, making an evening visit particularly worthwhile.

 Photo by Pixta

-Ohmura Park is a cherry blossom viewing spot located in Ohmura City, Nagasaki Prefecture.
-The park boasts 21 types of sakura, with 2,100 trees in all.
+Ohmura Park is a popular cherry blossom viewing spot located in Ohmura City, Nagasaki Prefecture.
+The park features 21 varieties of sakura, with a total of 2,100 trees.

-The Ohmura-zakura, designated by the Japanese government as a natural monument, is a rare type of cherry blossoms, with more petals than ordinary sakura, and has the flamboyance of a rose.
-Most Japanese citizens have not seen it, so if you have the chance, make a visit to the park.
+One of its highlights is the Ohmura-zakura, which has been designated as a natural monument by the Japanese government.
+This rare type of cherry blossom has more petals than ordinary sakura and boasts a flamboyant appearance akin to that of a rose.
+Most Japanese citizens have yet to see it, so if you have the opportunity, be sure to visit the park.

 Mifuneyama Rakuen (The Paradise of Mt.
-Mifune), located in Takeo, Saga Prefecture, is a grand park where visitors can enjoy the seasonal changes in the scenery.
-In spring, over 2,000 sakura trees and 20,000 azaleas bloom, creating a dreamy, colorful landscape.
+Mifune), located in Takeo, Saga Prefecture, is a magnificent park where visitors can appreciate the seasonal transformations of the landscape.
+In spring, over 2,000 sakura trees and 20,000 azaleas bloom, creating a vibrant and enchanting scene.

 Photo by Pixta

-Saitobaru Kofungun (burial mounds), located in Saito, Miyazaki Prefecture, is a park built among historic remains.
-Sakura and colza bloom in spring, and the cosmos flowers bloom in autumn.
+Saitobaru Kofungun (burial mounds), located in Saito, Miyazaki Prefecture, is a park set amidst historic remains.
+In spring, both sakura and colza flowers bloom, adding vibrant colors to the landscape, while cosmos flowers bloom in autumn.

-At Goryohakamae, located inside the cluster of burial mounds, 2,000 sakura trees and 300,000 colzas welcome visitors.
-The vivid contrast between the pink cherry blossoms and the yellow colza catches the eyes of the visitors.
+At Goryohakamae, situated within the cluster of burial mounds, visitors are greeted by 2,000 sakura trees and 300,000 colza plants.
+The striking contrast between the pink cherry blossoms and the bright yellow colza creates a captivating display that attracts many visitors.

 Photo by Pixta

-Maizuru Park, located in Fukuoka city, is a park built on the former site of Fukuoka Castle.
-The castle has a history of 400 years and turns into a cherry blossom viewing spot in spring.
+Maizuru Park, located in Fukuoka City, is situated on the former site of Fukuoka Castle, which has a history spanning 400 years.
+In spring, the park becomes a popular cherry blossom viewing spot.

-For further information on wonderful cherry blossom spots in Kyushu, read the following article:
+For more information on beautiful cherry blossom spots in Kyushu, read the following article:

 ↑ Return to the top of article.